-Brave New World is one of the two best known dystopian novels written in the twentieth century.
-The other is George Orwell's 1984.
-Both novels envision future totalitarian societies in which individual liberty has been usurped by an all-powerful state.
-But the two novels show two very different methods by which the state has amassed its power.
-1984 presents the rather more conventional vision of a totalitarian state, in which the government maintains power through surveillance, information control, and torture.
-Brave New World, in contrast, argues that the most powerful totalitarian state would be one that doesn't overwhelm and frighten its citizens, but instead manages to convince its citizens to love their slavery.
+Brave New World envisions a future totalitarian society in which individual liberty has been usurped by an all-powerful state.
+But while other dystopian novels envision totalitarian measures being carried out through tactics like surveillance and torture, Brave New World, in contrast, argues that the most powerful totalitarian state would be one that doesn't suppress and frighten its citizens, but instead manages to convince its citizens to love their slavery.

 Dystopia and Totalitarianism ThemeTracker

 Dystopia and Totalitarianism Quotes in Brave New World